-By default, a 2 hour time window is used by Tanzu Observability for dashboards.
+By default, a 2 hour time window is used by Aria Apps for dashboards.
 It is possible that teams need a different time window but, understand that if the dashboard contains charts with several queries and advanced functions, rendering the results can gradually become expensive in large time windows such as 4 weeks.

 Larger time windows require additional metrics to be fetched from the backend and that can lead to a performance impact.
 If users are dealing with larger time windows, our recommendation is to filter via queries as much as possible.

 - Do events need to be displayed at charts as well?

 Metrics and events are separate ‘atoms’ within Aria Apps and querying them is a separate task.
 Often times, charts load times are impacted as the events query becomes a bottleneck for rendering a chart, not the actual Aria Apps query.
 If there is a chart that has ‘noisy’ sources being displayed, its it often a good practice to disable ‘Display Source Events’ at the format section of the chart.
 It can also be adjusted at the dashboard level at ‘Show Events’ at the top right section.

 Ultimately, a lot depends on the underlying data shape as well.
 See this document for metrics naming best practices.